 very busy with doctor appts. at the VA hospital in Tucson, but still didn't have all the answers.

-He asked me occasionally if I’m happy.
+He asked me occasionally if I was happy.
 How do you measure happiness?
 When I watch the sun come up over the Ajo Mountains in the morning; when I watch it go down in the evening and fill the sky with apricot, gold and magenta; when I take the garbage out at night, see the full moon and the sky filled with stars; when I see the feathery clouds wisping across the sky during the day; when I watch the little hummingbird fighting off would-be invaders at his feeder (which is illegal for me to have) - all these moments, I am filled with wonder and a feeling of peace and contentment.
 I don't think these RV adventures could be any better if I had someone to share it with.
 Maybe it would be better sometimes, but many times to be alone and witness the glory is enough.

 I often think that the desert is my home.
 Maybe it is anywhere I can see so much sky.
 It seems that the sky is my touchstone - I am always aware of it and what it is doing.
 It feels like I am in the right place; the fact that I am alone doesn't seem to make much difference.

 We have had just two very brief showers since I got here, and there’s not any rain in the forecast – that means a not very glorious flower display for the spring rv adventures most likely.